MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-customer-profitability.md

 1. From the **More options** (...) menu, select **Pin to a dashboard**.
 Select **New dashboard**, enter a name, and choose **Pin live**.

-The dashboard that you create this way isn't the same as the sample dashboard created by the built-in sample.
-You can still use Q&A and make changes to your dashboard.
+The dashboard and report that you create this way aren't the same as the ones created by the built-in sample.
+You can still [use Q&A in the dashboard](#dig-into-the-data-by-asking-questions-with-qa) to explore your data and make changes to your dashboard.

-## What is the dashboard telling us
+## What's the dashboard telling us?

+With the [built-in sample in the Power BI service](#get-the-built-in-sample-in-the-power-bi-service), you have a report *and* a dashboard.
+If you obtained the sample as a .*pbix* or Excel file, your dashboard doesn't look as described int this section.

+Let's start the tour at the dashboard.
 In the workspace where you saved the sample, find the Customer Profitability dashboard and select it:

 :::image type="content" source="media/sample-customer-profitability/power-bi-dash.png" alt-text="Screenshot shows tiles in the dashboard for the Customer Profitability sample.":::